 Introduction to 5 Steps to Manifesting Your Dreams

 I have been talking a lot about the 10 key skills needed for future jobs, but I thought I’d change the pace somewhat.
-I attended an Ellevate Network Toronto event recently, where Nicole Normand talked to us about the five steps to manifesting your dreams.
+I attended an Ellevate Network Toronto event where Nicole Normand talked to us about the five steps to manifesting your dreams.
 I thought it was very appropriate here because all of us have dreams, whether it be a promotion at work, or a trip around the world.

 What are steps you can take to help you manifest your dreams?

 If you want to secure a promotion at work, then there are specific things that you need to do.
 At the top of the list is learning the 10 keys skills to thrive in 2020.
 One of the things that Nicole Normand does, is to hold a Vision Board workshop.
 During my conversations with her, at the end of last year, I created my vision board, something I hadn’t done in a few years.
 Have all your goals on your vision board, as one of the tools you use to achieve them.

 UPDATE: First Published in February 2017

 To learn more about vision boards, I read The Complete Guide to Vision Boards by Christine Kane.
 It’s a very short book, which was a great reminder about vision boards.
 I took a course close to 20 years ago, and have forgotten what I learned.